dkackman/chia-repl/src/README.md

 ## Globals

 Various global objects and functions are available within the REPL environment.
-These configure the connection and REPL options as well enable interaction with the chia and clvm.
+These configure the connection and REPL options as well enable interaction with the chia node and clvm.

 ```bash
 🌿 .more-help